Carpal tunnel syndrome and pregnancy

 Speak to your physiotherapist, occupational therapist or lactation consultant for strategies and tips on how to minimise strain on your wrist while holding your newborn.
-Try to use a pram where possible to give your arm a chance to rest.
-It is also important to continue using your brace or splint if you have one.
+It’s a good idea to continue using your splint, if you have one.

 Learn more here about the development and quality assurance of healthdirect content.